00A Tree Is Made of Air

 03The Light Reactions

 Press into the wall of a thylakoid and the machinery comes alive.
-This is the light-dependent stage, and it is running in front of you the whole time.
 Sunlight arrives as photons.
 Green pigment molecules called chlorophyll catch them, and each catch kicks an electron up to a high energy.
-That energized electron is the spark that runs everything downstream.

 The O₂ you breathe comes from splitting water, not from CO₂.
-Ruben and Kamen proved it in 1941 by labelling water's oxygen with a heavy isotope and watching that exact oxygen come out as gas.
+Ruben and Kamen proved it in 1941 by labeling water's oxygen with a heavy isotope and watching that exact oxygen come out as gas.
 Never say “CO₂ is split to release oxygen.”
 The carbon of CO₂ goes into sugar; the oxygen of O₂ came from water.

 The thylakoid membrane, running

-Drag the sun.
+Slide the sun.
 Brighter light drives more electrons, splits more water, and fills the ATP and NADPH meters faster.
 Flip to night to freeze it.

 04Follow One Carbon Atom

-Now the payoff.
-Step out of the thylakoid into the surrounding stroma, where the Calvin cycle spends the ATP and NADPH from next door to build sugar out of air.
 Rather than describe it, let us ride it.
-Press the button and we will grab a single CO₂ molecule from outside the leaf and follow one of its carbon atoms all the way into a sugar.
+Press play and we will grab a single CO₂ molecule from outside the leaf and follow one of its carbon atoms all the way into a sugar.
+Keep your eye on the bright atom.

 Ride a carbon from air to sugar